A fusion construction of local L-factors: Introduction

 The Godement-Jacquet procedure is based on the space $\calS$ of locally constant compactly supported functions on $\Mat(n,\sF)$.
 So, for general $G$ and $\rho$ one needs to find its analog $\CS_{\rho}$.
 It is supposed to be some space of locally constant functions on $G$ containing all functions with compact support, which depends on $\rho$.

 Assume that $G$ is the group of invertible elements of a normal algebraic semi-group $\oG$.
 Using the work of Vinberg one can associate to $\oG$ a representation $\rho$ of $G^{\vee}$.
-Then it is tempting to take $\calS_{\rho}$ to be the space of locally constant compactly supported functions on $\oG$.
+It is tempting to define $\calS_{\rho}$ as the space of locally constant compactly supported functions on $\oG$.
 However, in general this idea turns out to be too naive as the semi-group $\oG$ is usually singular.

 Let us now assume that $\sF$ is $\FF_q(\!(t)\!)$.
 The following idea for definition of $\CS_{\rho}$ was discussed in \cite{BNS}, partly building on \cite{bk1}, \cite{bk2}.
 Let $G_\sF$ denote denote the ind-scheme of maps from $\Spec\FF_q(\!(t)\!)$ to $G$ and let $\oG{}^0_\sF$ denote the ind-scheme of maps from $\Spec\FF_q(\!(t)\!)$ to $\oG$ which land in $G$; note that on the level of $\FF_q$-points $G_\sF$ and $\oG{}^0_\sF$ are the same, but as ind-schemes they are very different.
 Then the idea is that $\calS_{\rho}$ should be the space generated by the trace of Frobenius functions associated to irreducible perverse sheaves on the space $\oG{}^0_\sF$.